MasterEnderman/Zerblands-Remastered/config/ftbguides/modpack_guide/documentation/README.md

 # Documentation

+## Astral Sorcery

+Unlike other constellations, **Horologium** will only appear the night after a solar eclipse which occurs **every 36 days**.
+Check the bottom left corner of your screen for a day counter.

 ## Bloodmagic

-Varoius aspects of Bloodmagic can be automated using a **Woot Mobfarm**.
+Various aspects of Bloodmagic can be automated using a **Woot Mobfarm**.
 You can fill your altar by building a **Woot Mobfarm** with the corresponding ritual above or below your altar.
 The best mob to use for **Bloodmagic - Woot Combination** are **Villagers**.
 As they have a higher mass spawn count then all other mobs.
 That way they provide much more blood for all your needs.

 ## Draconic Additions